chaeeun-h/chaeeun-h.github.io/content/papers/paper1/index.md

 ---
 title: "A study on the development and evaluation of personalized book recommendation systems in university libraries based on individual loan records"
-date: 2012-06-01
+date: 2021-06-01
 tags: ["university library","recommendation system","book recommendation"]
 author: "Yeonkyoung Hong, Seoyoung Jeon, Jaeyoung Choi, Heeyoon Yang, Chaeeun Han, Yongjun Zhu"
-description: "This paper shows things.
-Published in Journal Name, 2012."
+description: "This paper shows how a book recommendation system in university library can be personalized using machine learning models.
+Published in Journal of the Korean Society for information Management, 2021."
-summary: "This paper shows things using various techniques and data."
+summary: "This paper shows how a book recommendation system in university library can be personalized using machine learning models."
 cover:
     image: "paper1.png"
     alt: "Image caption"